-When used as a position control, AUX1 on the L-Series actuator can be configured as a run enable discrete input.
+AUX1 can be configured as a run enable or CAN ID LOW discrete input (J1939 mode only).
 This configuration must be specified in the configuration of the device using the Service Tool.
 If AUX1 is selected to perform the run enable function, then 5 V (5-32 V) applied to pin 8 will allow the control to run normally.
-When this input is opened, the actuator will be in standby mode.
-When in stand-by, the actuator driver will be disabled, and the shaft will be limp.
+When this input is opened, the actuator will be in stand-by mode.
+When in standby, the actuator driver will be disabled, and the shaft will be limp.